 Cherry tomatoes are versatile, and somewhere along the way of testing salad recipes, I got idea to mix uncooked tomatoes with roasted ones.

 You get the intensity of sweet, roasted tomatoes along with the juicy pop from the fresh.

 Summer cherry tomatoes are hard to resist — they come in a rainbow of colors and now that they’re increasingly grown in greenhouses, their season seems to be almost year-round.

 Try this recipe as pasta sauce or bruschetta topping for grilled chicken.

 Summer Cherry Tomato Salad

-- 3 pints cherry tomatoes, in assorted colors; halved
+- 2 pounds (90o g) cherry tomatoes in assorted colors, halved

 - 1 garlic clove, smashed, peeled and roughly chopped